Kirk Morrison

-Kirk David Morrison (born February 19, 1982) is a former American football linebacker in the National Football League (NFL).
-He was drafted by the Oakland Raiders in the third round of the 2005 NFL Draft and also played for the Jacksonville Jaguars and Buffalo Bills.
-He played college football at San Diego State.
+Kirk David Morrison (born February 19, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the San Diego State Aztecs.
+Morrison was selected by the Oakland Raiders in the third round of the 2005 NFL draft and also played for the Jacksonville Jaguars and Buffalo Bills.

-Early years
+Early life

 Morrison attended elementary school at Sacred Heart, now called St. Martin de Porress, in Oakland, California.
 After 8th grade graduation he went to Bishop O'Dowd High School which is also in Oakland, California.
 He won varsity letters in football and track & field.
 In football, he led his team to two HAAL championships and two Northern California section 3A championships, was a two-time All-HAAL honoree, and as a senior, was the HAAL Defensive Player of the Year.

 College career

 Morrison attended college at San Diego State University and had an outstanding playing career.
 While at SDSU, he was two-time Mountain West Defensive Player of the Year.
 Morrison is a brother of the Delta Epsilon chapter of Kappa Alpha Psi.